Omicron delivers another uncertain holiday season to pandemic-weary Americans | Health

 Americans face an uncertain and anxiety-filled holiday season for the second consecutive year, as the highly contagious Omicron variant threatens to intensify an already alarming surge of COVID-19 cases.
 Public health officials have voiced deepening concerns about the rising number of infections https://graphics.reuters.com/world-coronavirus-tracker-and-maps/countries-and-territories/united-states, warning that hospitals - still fighting the effects of the Delta variant - could find themselves stretched beyond their limits if the two variants combine to create a fresh wave.

-Public health officials have voiced deepening concerns about the rising number of infections https://graphics.reuters.com/world-coronavirus-tracker-and-maps/countries-and-territories/united-states, warning that hospitals - still fighting the effects of the Delta variant - could find themselves stretched beyond their limits if the two variants combine to create a fresh wave.
-Maine set a record for the number of hospitalized COVID patients on Wednesday, a day after Michigan hit a new high.
-New Jersey recorded its highest number of cases on Thursday since mid-January, at the peak of last winter's surge.

-Over the past month, new cases have risen nearly 40% to a seven-day average of 121,000 new infections per day, according to a Reuters tally.
-That represents more than half of the level at this point in 2020, days after the first coronavirus vaccine was approved for emergency use.
-Deaths have risen 18% since mid-November to an average of 1,300 lives lost a day.
-COVID hospitalizations have risen about 45% over the last month.
+While states have not sought to impose broad shutdowns, the disease's advances have prompted a new round of restrictions, as offices have postponed return-to-office dates, universities have moved exams online and some states and cities have reimposed mask mandates.
+In New York City, several Broadway shows, including "Hamilton," "Tina" and "Mrs. Doubtfire: The Musical" canceled performances, citing breakthrough COVID infections among their cast or crew.
+In Puerto Rico, the finale of the Miss World beauty pageant was called off on Thursday after several contestants tested positive.

 Dr. Anthony Fauci, the top U.S. infectious disease expert, said on Thursday that the Omicron variant would soon dominate infections.
-"We've seen that in South Africa, we're seeing it in the UK, and I'm absolutely certain that's what we're going to be seeing here relatively soon," said Fauci, who will meet with President Joe Biden Thursday afternoon to discuss the government's response.
+"We've seen that in South Africa, we're seeing it in the UK, and I'm absolutely certain that's what we're going to be seeing here relatively soon," said Fauci, who met with President Joe Biden on Thursday afternoon to discuss the government's response.

-In South Africa, the United Kingdom and Denmark, the number of new Omicron infections has been doubling every two days.
-Britain recorded nearly 80,000 new cases on Wednesday, its highest single-day total https://www.reuters.com/world/uk/some-british-hospitals-struggle-with-staff-shortages-due-covid-19-2021-12-16 since the pandemic began, and officials there have warned that hospital admissions could soon hit record levels because of Omicron's transmissibility.

 Mendoza, who has not seen his parents since December 2019, said he was angry at how little progress the U.S. government had made on fighting the pandemic while spending billions of dollars this year on other items, such as the military.
 "I remember watching my neighbors get carted away in body bags at the start of this pandemic, and two years in, we shouldn't be here," he said.